 Background and activities

 Menno P. Witter heads the functional neuroanatomy research group, started in 2007.
-He is Chair of the Norwegian Research School in Neuroscience.
+He is director of the Norwegian Research School in Neuroscience.

 Scientific, academic and artistic work

 Displaying a selection of activities.
 See all publications in the database